People from all over Northeast Georgia visited Cornelia Methodist Church Sunday to enjoy the joyful sounds of gospel and praise.

 The concert is also a celebration of diversity within the Northeast Georgia community.
 There’s a sense of joy and unity that surrounds the event.
 From the choir leading traditional songs to concert-goers offering hugs and laughter, not a single soul is left stagnant or untouched.

-This year’s celebration includes selections by the Alliance Community Gospel Choir led by Portia Burns, the Bean Creek Baptist Church Choir from White County, the choir of Assembly of Praise @ Lula from Hall County, and the Voices of Hope, the acclaimed Lee Arrendale State Prison women’s choir.
+This year’s rafter-raising concert included performances by the Alliance Community Gospel Choir led by Portia Burns, the Bean Creek Baptist Church Choir from White County, the choir of Assembly of Praise @ Lula from Hall County, and the Voices of Hope, the acclaimed Lee Arrendale State Prison women’s choir.